LGBTQ bullying: Schools

 Homophobic and transphobic violence in schools can be categorized as explicit and implicit.
 Explicit homophobic and transphobic violence consists of overt acts that make subjects feel uncomfortable, hurt, humiliated or intimidated.
-Peers and educational staff are unlikely to intervene when witnessing these incidents.
+Educational staff are unlikely to intervene when witnessing these incidents.
 This contributes to normalizing such acts that become accepted as either a routine disciplinary measure or a means to resolve conflicts among students.
 Homophobic and transphobic violence – as with all school-related gender-based violence – is acutely underreported due to subjects' fear of retribution, combined with inadequate or non-existent reporting, support and redress systems.
 The absence of effective policies, protection or remedies contributes to a vicious cycle where incidents become increasingly normal.

 Implicit homophobic and transphobic violence, sometimes called 'symbolic violence' or 'institutional' violence, is subtler than explicit violence.
 It consists of pervasive representations or attitudes that sometimes feel harmless or natural to the school community, but that allow or encourage homophobia and transphobia, including perpetuating harmful stereotypes.
 Policies and guidelines can reinforce or embed these representations or attitudes, whether in an individual institution or across an entire education sector.
 This way, they can become part of everyday practices and rules guiding school behaviour.
 Examples of implicit homophobic and transphobic violence include: